Viboyo: Music

 Viboyo Oweyo was born in 1984 to Nsubuga Moses.
 He started his music career in 1997 with hip-hop.
 In 2002 he changed to Afro-beat and released songs like "Owino Muwulire".
 He released his first album, Boyo's Dream, in 2005.

 He put his music career on hold to promote and write songs for other musicians.
 He was an artist manager and producer.
 He returned to music in 2010 with songs like "Gyembadde", "Muzik"and "Nyumbani" ft.
 Radio and Weasel.
 His second album, Kiwundo Afilliationz (The Masterpiece) was released in 2014.
 His third album, Desire, is scheduled for release in 2015.

-Viboyo Oweyo's music is distributed by CDrun International, an international company that distributes music through different channels.
+Viboyo Oweyo's music is distributed by Kelele Digital, an international company that distributes music through different channels.
 His music is also available on YouTube, SoundCloud, and iTunes.